7 quick steps to pick the best dividend stocks

 A smaller company that is seeking to grow might have negative free cash flow as it expands its business.
 But a large, stable company that dominates its industry should be producing high amounts of free cash flow year after year.

-The dividend yield you receive from a stock should beat the risk-free rate of the country you reside in.
+The dividend yield you receive should beat the risk-free rate of the country you reside in.
 The risk-free rate is the lowest return you can theoretically get “risk-free”over a period of time.

-If your dividend yield can’t beat your risk-free rate, you might as well put your money with the US Treasury since you face less risk investing in a US Treasury note than investing in a stock to generate the same returns.
+If your dividend yield can’t beat your risk-free rate, you might as well put your money with your CPF since you face less risk growing your money there compared to investing in stocks.

 There you have it!
 Seven quick steps to help you pick the best dividend stocks to invest in.
 As you can see, there are lots more items to consider other than just dividend yield!